simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 This configuration will execute *Auth Proc Filters* one by one, with the priority value in increasing order.
 When *Auth Proc Filters* is configured in multiple places, in example both globally, in the hosted IdP and remote SP metadata, then the list is interleaved sorted by priority.

 The most important parameter of each item on the list is the *class* of the *Auth Proc Filter*.
 The syntax of the class is `modulename:classname`.
-As an example the class definition `core:AttributeLimit` will be expanded to look for the class `sspmod_core_Auth_Process_AttributeLimit`.
+As an example the class definition `core:AttributeLimit` will be expanded to look for the class `\SimpleSAML\Module\core\Auth\Process\AttributeLimit`.
 The location of this class file *must* then be: `modules/core/lib/Auth/Process/AttributeLimit.php`.

 You will see that a bunch of useful filters is included in the `core` module.
 In addition the `consent` module that is included in the SimpleSAMLphp distribution implements a filter.
 Beyond that, you are encouraged to create your own filters and share with the community.
 If you have created a cool *Auth Proc Filter* that does something useful, let us know, and we may share it on the [SimpleSAMLphp web site][].